bingyan4science/consistency/README.md

 # Inconsistency of LLMs

-This repo provides code for "Inconsistency of Large Language Models In Molecular Representations" by Bing Yan and Kyunghyun Cho.
+This repo provides code for "Inconsistency of Large Language Models In Molecular Representations" by Bing Yan, Angelica Chen, and Kyunghyun Cho.
 Note that this repo can be found at https://github.com/bingyan4science/consistency.

 ## Dependencies